foxcpp/filedrop/README.md

 from server configuration (however you can't set value higher then configured).

 ```
-POST /filedrop/screenshot.png?max-uses=5&store-time-secs=3600
+POST /filedrop/screenshot.png?max-uses=5&store-secs=3600
 ```
 Following request will store file screenshot.png for one hour (3600 seconds) and allow it to be downloaded not more than 10 times.

 ### Authorization

 filedrop supports very basic access control.
 Basically, it can execute SQL query with contents of `Authorization` header and file name.
-If query returns 1
+If query returns 1 - access will be allowed, if query returns 0 or fails - client will get 403.

-- access will be allowed, if query returns 0 or fails - client will get 403.
+Also if you are using filedrop as a library, you can instead just pass custom authorization callback.

 See [configuration example](filedrop.example.yml) for details.